rochoa85/PepFun2/README.md

 from pepfun.sequence import Library
 ```

-For this module the input is a peptide sequence in order to create the object:
+For this module the input is a peptide sequence, which is required to create the object:

 ```Python
 sequence = "KMGRLFR"